 We understand that FSBOs prefer to go it alone, with the hopes of gaining more profit by avoiding the standard 6% commission fee, which is why we offer the flat fee service.
 However, we noticed that about 89% of flat fee customers were making costly mistakes.
-We would often step in and assist customers outside of the scope of the flat fee plans.
-We decided it would be better to offer a discounted full listing service with a commission rate of 3.5%.
+We often step in and assist customers outside of the scope of the flat fee plans.
+We decided it would be better to offer a discounted full listing service with a commission rate of 1.5%.
 Take a look at the benefits of our full listing service and consider all of your options.

 4 IMPORTANT POINTS TO CONSIDER

 Below Are A Few Points To Think About Before Going It Alone.
 We Handle All Of These Matters When You Our A Full Listing Client.

 Selling a home is fraught with potential legal pitfalls.
 With no agent, FSBOs are unprotected from lawsuits if something goes wrong.

 Pricing a home should be based on the market value, etc. Overpriced homes don't sale or they get low ball offers the longer it's listed.